Flatig/Webstore/README.md

 This is an online store built using Django.
-The project supports: account management; product management; cart and order management;
+The project supports: account management (django_auth), product management, cart and order management, product search functionality (postgres trigram).
-product search functionality.

 Follow these steps to deploy the application:
 1. docker compose up --build